 Yes.
-A recirculating range hood works just as well as a ducted range hood.
-The key difference is that instead of being expelled to the outside, the air is filtered and recirculated back into the house.
+The key difference between circulating and recirculating hoods is that instead of being expelled to the outside, the air is filtered and recirculated back into the house.

-This article covered range hood, how it works, and its benefits.
+This article covered range hoods, how they work, and whether you can vent them into your garage.
 Here are some key takeaways: